Key takeaways

 - Keep an audit trail and a repository for all working papers.

-See monthly financial reporting package best practices and a board-level template via monthly financial reporting template for board meetings.
+See Deloitte India governance and reporting frameworks and a board level template via monthly financial reporting template for board meetings.

 Next steps

-- Adopt the monthly close checklist, set a T plus 10 goal, improve to T plus 5 over time.
+- Adopt the monthly close checklist.
+Set a T plus 10 goal, then improve to T plus 5 over time.

-- Start with three to five KPIs that matter most, expand as needed.
+- Start with three to five KPIs that matter most and expand as needed.

 - Define roles, timelines, approvals, and version control in a simple governance plan.